Audience

 }

-A property key must already exist on the audience and the value must match its declared type.
-Unknown keys or mismatched types are rejected and the contact is not changed.
+A property key must already be registered on your account and the value must match its declared type.
+On POST /contacts (and the audience-scoped POST /audiences/:audience_id/contacts) unknown keys or mismatched types are rejected and the contact is not changed.
 Property keys are case-sensitive — company_name and companyName are different keys.

 Bulk import by CSV